 existing bridges or towers, and may assess their length.

-The PIT performs wave equation-based non-destructive foundation investigations known as Low Strain Dynamic Tests.
-Low Strain Dynamic Tests may be performed by the Pulse Echo (also known as Sonic Echo) or Transient Response Methods.
-With the PIT, the test is performed fast, potentially making it possible to test every pile on a job site.
+The PIT performs wave equation-based non-destructive foundation investigations known as Low Strain Impact Integrity Tests or Low Strain Dynamic Tests.
+These test may be performed by the Pulse (or Sonic) Echo or Transient Response Methods.
+With the PIT, any form of the test is performed fast, potentially making it possible to test every pile on a job site.